 Method is identical for other Galaxy S3s except the files.

 For AT&T SGH-i747, Sprint SPH-L710, and T-Mobile SGH-T999, just find stock ROMs for your model and also get the Mobile ODIN FlashKernel for your device but the instructions are the same.Need Help?
-Follow/add me on Google+, Facebook, or Twitter!
+Best way to reach me is on Twitter for the fastest response!

 You will need a rooted Galaxy S3 to install all ROM/kernels.